 The Regulations state that such decisions shall be taken ”individually, objectively and impartially and reasons shall be given” with due consideration to the principle of proportionality.

-According to AWAS, if a resident has not signed at the ‘designated’ open centre for 3 weeks, their place is reclaimed at the centre.[2]
+According to AWAS, if a resident has not signed at the designated open centre for three weeks, their place is reclaimed at the centre.[2]
 Cases of termination when failing to comply with rules are very rare and implemented in extreme cases.
-AWAS indicated that less than 5 persons were evicted in 2020 for such reason.
-AWAS indicated that there were no decisions reducing or withdrawing reception conditions during 2021.
+For 2024, AWAS indicated that the Agency does not collect data relating to reduction or withdrawal decisions.

-Asylum-seekers may appeal these decisions before the Immigration Appeals Board, in accordance with the Receptions Regulations and the Immigration Act.[3]
-However, this remedy is considered to be inaccessible in practice due to the lack of information and the extremely stringent deadlines to file the appeal: 3 days.
-This was highlighted by the ECtHR several cases against Malta.[4]
+Asylum applicants may appeal these decisions before the Immigration Appeals Board, in accordance with the Receptions Regulations and the Immigration Act.[3]
+However, this remedy is considered to be inaccessible in practice due to the lack of information and the extremely stringent deadlines to file the appeal: three days.

 Single men are allowed to remain in the reception centres for no more than six months, while families benefit from a one-year contract.
 AWAS indicated that is it working closely with the communities to find alternative accommodation for applicants.